LaurenceGA/kwamp/README.md

 KWAMP is mostly transport independent (it must be a valid [WAMP transport](https://wamp-proto.org/_static/wamp_latest.html#transports)).
 E.G raw socket or web socket.

 To use the KWAMP client or router you can use the kwamp-client-core or kwamp-router-core packages respectively.
-They just need to be hooked into a transport (can be seen in kwamp-client-example and kwamp-router-example respectively).
+They just need to be hooked into a transport (doing this can be seen in kwamp-client-example and kwamp-router-example respectively).

-(At some point these should become actual packages in this project which can be used by themselves.)
+(At some point these integrations should become actual packages in this project which can be used by themselves.)

 ### Router
 The router supports the WAMP basic profile.